New Zealand Tax Rates and Tips for US Expats

 Does the US Have a Totalization Agreement with New Zealand?

-No. The US and New Zealand do not currently have a totalization agreement in place.
+No, the US and New Zealand do not currently have a totalization agreement in place.
 This means that Americans who live and work in New Zealand may be required to contribute to both nations’ social security systems.

 Navigating Tax Compliance for US Expats in New Zealand

-Contact us, and one of our customer champions will gladly help.
+Looking for a better understanding of taxes for US citizens living in New Zealand?
+Contact us today, and one of our customer champions will be happy to help.
 If you need very specific advice on your specific tax situation, you can also click below to get a consultation with one of our expat tax experts.